caolan/mutiny/README.md

 ./mutiny-app/mutiny-app examples/ping
 ```

 And open the displayed URL in your browser.
-You should see the message:
+You should see your local peer ID.
-'Hello from mutinyd'.